adamhaber/JaxEnt/README.md

 # JaxEnt
-A [JAX](https://github.com/google/jax)-based python package for maximum entropy modelling of binary data.
+A [JAX](https://github.com/google/jax)-based python package for maximum entropy modeling of binary data.

 ## What is JaxEnt?
-JaxEnt is a small, lightweight python package for fitting, sampling and constructing maximum entropy distributions with arbitrary constraints (almost; see below).
-As the name suggests, JaxEnt uses [JAX](https://github.com/google/jax) to get JIT compilation to CPU/GPU/TPU.
-JaxEnt is a research project under active development.
-Expect `NotImplementedError`s, and possibly some API breaking changes as JaxEnt gradually support more usecases.
+JaxEnt is a small, lightweight python package for fitting, sampling from and computing various quantities of maximum entropy distributions with arbitrary constraints (almost; see below).
+As the name suggests, JaxEnt uses [JAX](https://github.com/google/jax) to get JIT compilation of various function to CPU/GPU/TPU.
+JaxEnt is a research project under active development (as is JAX itself).
+Expect `NotImplementedError`-s, and possibly future API breaking changes as JaxEnt gradually support more usecases.

 ## Installation